Andersons Soil Carbon Project

 Project Information:

-Andersons Soil Carbon Project is a soil carbon project located approximately 20km northwest of Injune in the Maranoa region of Queensland.
-Registered on March 28, 2025, the project covers roughly 1,228 hectares of agricultural land.
-The region is situated about 80-100km north of Roma, a major hub for the Western Downs.
+Andersons Soil Carbon Project is a soil carbon sequestration project located approximately 20 kilometres northwest of the town of Injune in the Maranoa region of Queensland.
+It was registered on March 28, 2025, and covers a project area of 1,227.66 hectares.